MicrosoftDocs/azure-docs/articles/container-registry/container-registry-tasks-overview.md

 | Remote tarball | Files in a compressed archive on a remote webserver. | `http://remoteserver/myapp.tar.gz` |

 > [!NOTE]
-> When using a private a Git repo as a context for a task, you need to provide a personal access token (PAT).
+> When using a private Git repo as a context for a task, you need to provide a personal access token (PAT).

 ## Image platforms